misterrodger/Lean-DSA/README.md

 # Lean-DSA

-A collection of standard data structures and algorithms in lean Javascript.
+A collection of standard data structures and algorithms in concise Javascript.
 (Work in progress)

 This is not production-grade code.
-The idea is to aid understanding by exposing the underlying logic in a reasonably clear way.
+The idea is to aid understanding by exposing the underlying logic in a simple and clear way.

 #### [Binary Search Tree](https://github.com/misterrodger/Lean-DSA/blob/main/src/dataStructures/binarySearchTree.js)